habeeb3579/Spectoprep/README.rst

 Overview
 --------

-SpectroPrep provides a toolkit for optimizing spectroscopic data preprocessing pipelines using Bayesian optimization.
+SpectoPrep provides a toolkit for optimizing spectroscopic data preprocessing pipelines using Bayesian optimization.
 It automatically discovers the optimal combination of preprocessing techniques and their parameters to improve model performance for spectroscopic data analysis.

 Features
 --------